 - Emphasis on learning from complaints to ensure that lessons learned can be shared within the Directorate and are not kept local to the team concerned.
-Proposals are about to go to Senior Managers looking at a system to progress and report on learning from complaints. - Maintain Quarterly meetings between the complaints service and the Assistant Director for Children's Specialist Services; this ensures good communication and to pursue learning from complaints as appropriate. - Continued monitoring of timescales and response by Managers, the intention being to improve timescales and raise standards.
+The proposals mentioned in last year's annual report, to develop a system to progress and report on learning from complaints went live in April of this year, which will enable better reporting in future reports. - Maintain Quarterly meetings between the complaints service and the Assistant Director for Children's Specialist Services; this ensures good communication and to pursue learning from complaints as appropriate. - Continued monitoring of timescales and response by Managers, the intention being to improve timescales and raise standards.